 - We have been queuing for the tickets for half an hour.

 The past perfect is used for actions that took place before a certain point in the past.

 - Before they went to the cinema, they had booked their tickets.

-We use the past perfect progressive for actions that were happening just before or leading up to a certain time in the past.
+We use the past perfect progressive for actions that were in progress just before or leading up to a certain time in the past.

 - Before they got their tickets, they had been queuing for half an hour.

-The future tense with will in English expresses a spontaneous decision, a prediction, or an event in the future that can’t be influenced.
+The English future tense with will expresses a spontaneous decision, a prediction, or a future event that can’t be influenced.

 - I will go to the cinema tonight.

-The future tense with going to in English expresses a logical conclusion or a future action that is already prepared or planned.
+The English future tense with going to expresses a logical conclusion or a future action that is already prepared or planned.

 - Jane and I are going to the cinema tonight.

-With the future progressive, we emphasise the progress or length of time of an action that will take place in the future.
+With the future progressive, we emphasise the progress or length of an action that will take place in the future.

 - At 9 pm, we will be watching the film.

-We use the future perfect simple to indicate that an action will have been completed by a certain point in the future.
+We use the future perfect to indicate that an action will have been completed by a certain point in the future.

 - They will have returned from the cinema by 11 pm.

-With the future perfect progressive we emphasise the process or length of time of an action up to a certain point in the future.
+With the future perfect progressive, we emphasise the process or length of an action up to a certain point in the future.

 - In two more minutes, we will have been queuing for half an hour.